 - (1) Data as of 9/30/19, unless otherwise noted.
 Excludes DOT/ITS construction, equipment sales, and Talk America Services.
-Assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's capacital terms. - (2) Includes: American Tower, Crown Castle, and SBA. - (3) Includes: CyrusOne, CoreSite Realty, QTS, Equinix, and Digital Realty. - (4) Based on market data as of November 1, 2019. - E) Data is estimated - 6) Represents total maintenance capex as a percentage of total revenue. - (7) Represents total capex, less acquisition-related capex, as a percentage of total revenue. - (7) Inspressing total capes, ies actuation related capes, as a percentage of total revenue.

-(8) Reflects revenues under contract for Unit as of September 30, 2019.
+Assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's - (2) Includes: American Tower, Crown Castle, and SBA. - (3) Includes: CyrusOne, CoreSite Realty, QTS, Equinix, and Digital Realty. - (4) Based on market data as of November 22, 2019. - (F) Date is setimented - Panrasants total maintenance canay as a percentage of total revenue - (7) Represents total capex, less acquisition-related capex, as a percentage of total revenue. - (8) Reflects revenues under contract for Unitia so of September 30, 2019.
 Contracts are subject to termination under certain conditions and/or may not be renewed.
 Actual revenues under contract could vary materially.